Made in Heaven: Popular culture

 The album inspired the makers of the Resident Evil series of video games to have certain characters in the game, such as Claire Redfield and Chris Redfield, wear jackets/vests with the words 'Made in Heaven' written on the back, with Chris' jacket as part of an unlockable outfit from the first game, and Claire as part of her default outfit from the second game.
-Claire would also wear a vest with the legend 'Let Me Live' on the back for a later game in the series.
+Claire would also wear a vest with the legend 'Let Me Live' on the back for a later game in the series, as well as on the jacket for her alternate unlockable costume in Resident Evil 2.
 The male lead of Resident Evil 0, Billy Coen, has an arm-length tattoo which says 'Mother Love', another song from the album.

 It was also the name of Enrico Pucci's final Stand in JoJo's Bizarre Adventure Part 6: Stone Ocean.

 Track listing

 The tracks with asterisks are credited to Queen.
 All lead vocals by Freddie Mercury except where noted.